-The 7 Types of Retail Buildings for Commercial Real Estate
+The 7 Types of Retail Buildings and Tenants for Commercial Real Estate

 There are a lot of misconceptions about retail assets, especially when it comes to what different product types are called.